OUR SERVICES

 Higher groundwater levels result in rivers and streams flowing for a longer period of time into the dry season months, and greater soil moisture allows natural vegetation or farm crops to thrive better as periods of dry weather set in.

-Vetiver Education & Education Programme (VEEP)
+Vetiver Education & Empowerment Programme (VEEP)

 The Vetiver Education & Empowerment Project (VEEP) is a unique knowledge sharing model which was first developed working in the Paramin Community, Trinidad, alongside the Paramin Development Committee (PDC) and the GEF Small Grants Programme supported by the UNDP.
 Through VEEP, the Vetiver System (VS) is introduced to communities as a simple, cost-effective and easy to implement bioengineering tool which can be used by anyone (especially farmers whom work so closely with plants), to protect their roads, homes, infrastructure, and agricultural lands.